pfsense/docs/source/vpn/ipsec/ipsec-troubleshooting.rst

    Old IPsec SA** (No longer exists on pfSense 2.2.3+)
 -  On the IPsec Phase 1 settings, disable **NAT Traversal** (NAT-T)
 -  On the IPsec Phase 1 settings, enable **DPD**
--  On the IPsec Phase 2 settings, enter an **Automaitcally Ping Host** in the remote Phase 2 subnet.
+-  On the IPsec Phase 2 settings, enter an **Automatically Ping Host** in the remote Phase 2 subnet.

 Common Errors (strongSwan, pfSense software versions >= 2.2.x)